Attendance Policies & Procedures

 Tips on Doctor’s Visits:

-2. If an appointment is scheduled during school hours, please send your child to school before the appointment or return your child to school after the appointment.
+Please schedule doctor’s appointments after school hours or on weekends whenever possible.
+If an appointment is scheduled during school hours, please send your child to school before the appointment or return your child to school after the appointment.
 Otherwise the absence might be unexcused.

-It is your responsibility to timely provide proper documentation for each excused absence request.
+It is the responsibility of the parent/guardian to timely provide proper documentation for each excused absence request.
+(A note is required within 5 days of a student’s absence.)

 Hays CISD does excuse certain absences such as sickness or a funeral but all parent notes will be reviewed by the campus attendance office.
 If the cause for the absence is acceptable to the administrator, the absence will be excused.
 If the cause is not acceptable, the student will receive an unexcused absence.
 Excessive unexcused absences may lead to a criminal prosecution for the parent and a truancy conduct petition for the student.